PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership (HSPAL)

-The mission of the Rush PGY1 Pharmacy & PGY2 Health System Pharmacy Administration and Leadership (HSPAL) is to graduate compassionate pharmacy leaders who excel as both clinicians and leaders.
-The Health-System Pharmacy Administration and Leadership Residency at Rush University Medical Center will provide the resident with a well-rounded experience and is designed to develop the resident's leadership expertise in managing a pharmacy department through a variety of core and elective rotations.
-Additionally, residents will have opportunities to gain experience in teaching, research and quality improvement.
+The primary goal of the program is to graduate compassionate pharmacy leaders who excel as both clinicians and leaders.
+The HSPAL Residency at Rush will provide the resident with a well-rounded experience and is designed to develop the resident's leadership expertise in managing a pharmacy system through a variety of required and elective learning experiences.
+Additionally, residents will have opportunities to gain experience in teaching, research, and quality improvement.

 Experiences